Electroconvulsive therapy

 Overview of Treatment

 Electroconvulsive Therapy (ECT) is a medical procedure that induces seizures in the brain using electrical currents, primarily used to treat severe and treatment-resistant mental illnesses.
-This therapy involves brief electrical stimulation of the brain to regulate neurotransmitter balance, making it particularly suitable for patients who do not respond to medication or require rapid symptom improvement.
-In Taiwan and Hong Kong, ECT is often considered a key treatment option for major depression, severe mania, and other psychiatric conditions.
+This therapy involves brief electrical stimulation of the brain to regulate neurotransmitter balance, making it especially suitable for patients who do not respond to medication or require rapid symptom improvement.
+In Taiwan and Hong Kong, ECT is often regarded as a key treatment option for severe depression, bipolar disorder, and other psychiatric conditions.

 Types and Mechanisms of Treatment

-ECT mainly divides into two modes: "bilateral electrode" and "unilateral electrode," differing in the placement of the electrodes.
-Bilateral ECT tends to have a stronger therapeutic effect but may increase cognitive side effects, while unilateral ECT is milder.
-Its mechanism involves inducing seizures that promote the secretion of neurotransmitters such as serotonin and dopamine, and may repair abnormal metabolic activities in the prefrontal cortex and limbic system of the brain.
+ECT mainly divides into two modes: “bilateral electrode” and “unilateral electrode,” differing in the placement of the electrical current.
+Bilateral ECT tends to be more effective but may increase cognitive side effects, while unilateral ECT is milder.
+Its mechanism involves inducing seizures that promote the secretion of neurotransmitters such as serotonin and dopamine, and may repair abnormal metabolic activity in the prefrontal cortex and limbic system of the brain.

 Indications